orgua/shepherd_v2_planning/docs/10_capes/cape_v23_performance.md

 tau = R*C;
 fc = 1/(2*pi*R*C);

+## Contestants for Switch-Replacements

+- roughly ordered from cheap to expensive

-Close Contestants for SPDT (or DPST, naming is not precise), roughly ordered from cheap to expensive
+### Contestants SPDT or DPST, naming is not precise

 - NLAS4684, 5.5V In, ~330 pF, 1-2 nA Leakage, < 1 Ohm -> perfect for analog voltage supply to targets
 - FSA2258, 4.3V In (max 5.5V), ~ 50pF, 10 nA Leak -> using 5V is too risky